banbar/NYC/README.md

   * Creating the GeoJSON files that could be imported into MongoDB.
 * KNN.py
   * Detecting the KNN of a query point
+* pip.py
+  * Point-in-Polygon query (pip).
+Given a query point, it determines the polygon which it resides in.
+* Journey Time Analysis
+  * This folder includes the code and data to visualise the journey times from John F. Kennedy airport to LaGuardia.